fwhigh/fwhigh.github.io/_posts/2021-03-29-loss-constants.markdown

 abbreviated MLE.

-I am ignoring an additional term called the model evidence or marginal likelihood, which is a probability that the prior and the lilihood are divided by.
+I am ignoring an additional term called the model evidence or marginal likelihood, which is a probability that the prior and the likelihood are divided by.
 This term is immediately discarded because it does not depend on model parameters $\theta$, and maximizing the full posterior probability is equivalent to maximizing just the prior times the likelihood.